<i>Lepidium banksii</i>(Lepidium banksii) hero image

 Plant Description

-Lepidium banksii is a low-growing, rambling perennial herb that typically reaches a height of 20 to 50 centimetres.
+Lepidium banksii is a low-growing, rambling perennial herb that typically reaches a height of 20 to 50 centimetres Discover more about native trees.
 It forms sprawling clumps of stout, upright to spreading stems that can become quite woody at the base as the plant matures.
 The foliage is dark green and distinctive; the leaves are fleshy, often coarsely serrated along the margins, and emit a sharp, pungent aroma when crushed.
 A deciduous herb, it dies back to its persistent rootstock each winter, with fresh growth emerging in early spring.
 In summer, from November to January, the plant produces small white flowers.
 These are followed by relatively large, dry, and deeply notched seed pods, which are significantly larger than those of its more common relative, Cook's Scurvy Grass ( L. oleraceum ).
 The entire plant exhibits adaptations to the high-nutrient, salt-laden environments of the New Zealand coastline.

 Quick Facts